saaimulation/Project-Aero/sprint-3D-printing/README.md

 This served as both a **durability test** and a way to share the project in a pocket-sized format.
 Instead of keeping the design locked away on CAD or CFD plots, it’s now something people can hold, use, and remember.
+As well as being visual proof of my CAD skills, and giving them as a gift to any interviewers I happen to meet.
+A nice gesture!

 <p align="center">
   <img src="./images/finalkey.png" width="400"/>